woocommerce/woocommerce/docs/user-experience/payments-design-guidelines.md

 ### Dark

 Use on white or light-color backgrounds.
-Don’t use on black or dark backgrounds.
+Don't use on black or dark backgrounds.

 ![Dark.png](https://woo-docs-multi-com.go-vip.net/docs/wp-content/uploads/sites/3/2024/01/Dark.png)

 ### Light

 Use on dark-color backgrounds.
-Don’t use on white or light backgrounds.
+Don't use on white or light backgrounds.

 ![Light.png](https://woo-docs-multi-com.go-vip.net/docs/wp-content/uploads/sites/3/2024/01/Light.png)

 ### Light with outline

-Use on white or light-color backgrounds that don’t provide sufficient contrast.
-Don’t use on dark or saturated backgrounds.
+Use on white or light-color backgrounds that don't provide sufficient contrast.
+Don't use on dark or saturated backgrounds.

 ![Light with outline.png](https://woo-docs-multi-com.go-vip.net/docs/wp-content/uploads/sites/3/2024/01/Light-with-outline.png)